 This brussels sprouts salad begins with the very simple but important step of roasting the brussels sprouts.
 I'm not opposed to salads that use raw brussels sprouts, but I much prefer, and often crave, salted brussels sprouts that have been roasted to caramelized perfection.

 The draw with this brussels sprouts salad is in the variety of textures and flavors.
-Roasted brussels sprouts–tender on the inside, and perfectly charred on the outside–combined with baby spinach, peppery arugula, and shallots.
-To add a bit more interest, and maybe even a slightly festive twist, we through in toasted almonds (or walnuts) and dried cranberries.
+I treat them just like my roasted carrots with sumac: tender on the inside and perfectly charred on the outside with a little Mediterranean-style twist.
+To add a bit more interest, and maybe even a slightly festive twist, we throw in toasted almonds (or walnuts) and dried cranberries.

 You can also omit cheese all together in favor of a vegan brussels sprouts salad.